Baseflow/flutter_cached_network_image/README.md

 The cached network images stores and retrieves files using the [flutter_cache_manager](https://pub.dartlang.org/packages/flutter_cache_manager).

 ## Web support
-Web support uses standard widget Image without any cache engine.
-Therefore, some properties are ignored in web version.
+Web support uses standard widget "Image" and standard browser caching.
+Therefore, some properties are ignored (only in web version).

 I was unable to isolate BaseCacheManager from conditional import so I had to introduce a breaking change.
 This parameter is not available anymore and you are not capable of use another cache manager instead of the default one